CommandersAct/Android/TCSDK/README.md

 <p>You can find a full list of variables computed by the SDK, explanations and examples here: </p>
 <p><a href="PredefinedVariables.md">TCPredefinedVariables</a></p>
+<h1 id="kotlin">Kotlin</h1>
+<p>If you want to use Kotlin as your main language, there is absolutely nothing special to do.
+Compile with the latest versions and call our SDK as usual.</p>
 <h1 id="example-tcdemo">Example: TCDemo</h1>
 <p>To check an example of how to use this module, please check: </p>
 <p><a href="https://github.com/TagCommander/Tag-Demo/tree/master/Android">Tag Demo</a></p>